tilalis/discrepancy-finder/README.md

 * pydantic is more pythonic
 * it is a good idea to separate the presentation from data, so that both can be used independently
-* pydantic is more flexible and can be used with other libraries, such as but not limited to FastAPI if at the future we'll need to provide an API or publish a library for 3rd party developers
+* pydantic is more flexible and can be used with other libraries, such as but not limited to FastAPI if in the future we'll need to provide an API or publish a library for 3rd party developers

 ## Defining the data model